PoisotLab/ms_straight_lines/manuscript.md

 #### Discussion of these equations

+The equation for $L_D$ means that the difference in linkage density between two networks of $S_1$ and $S_2$ species is
+$$
+p(S_2-S_1) + (1-p)\left(\frac{1}{S_1}-\frac{1}{S_2}\right)
+$$
+This implies that the addition of $n$ species should increase the linkage density by approximately $p\times n$.
-the equation for $L_D$ means that the addition of $p^{-1}$ new species should increase the linkage density in the food web by slightly more than 1; of course, for increasingly large values of $S$, this may result in an unrealistic linkage density, as species are limited by biological mechanisms such as handling time, capture efficiency, _etc_, in the number of interactions they can establish.
-Most ecological networks are reasonably small and so this does not look like an unreasonable assumption.
+For example, the addition of $p^{-1}$ new species should increase the linkage density in the food web by roughly 1, meaning that each species in the original network would be expected to develop 2 additional interactions.
+Of course, for increasingly large values of $S$, this may result in an unrealistic average degree, as species are limited by biological mechanisms such as handling time, capture efficiency, _etc_, in the number of interactions they can establish.
+Most ecological networks are however reasonably small and so this does not look like an unreasonable assumption.

 Note that the expression of connectance is no longer a polynomial; at large values of $S$, the value of $m(S)$ (equivalently the terms in $S^{-1}$ and